unxed/ap/ap.md

    - **`CREATE_FILE`**: If a file at `file_path` already exists and its content is identical to the provided `content`, the operation MUST be skipped.
-If the file exists with different content, the Patcher SHOULD report an error to prevent overwriting an unrelated file.
+If the file exists with different content, the Patcher MUST report an error to prevent overwriting an unrelated file.

 ### 3.2.
 Search and Location Algorithm

    A Patcher utility MUST use a consistent, normalized search algorithm for locating both an `anchor` and a `snippet`.
 This approach provides resilience against non-semantic changes like indentation or spacing.
    The matching process MUST follow these steps:

    1. The text to be found (`anchor` or `snippet`) is split into a list of lines.
    2. Any line containing only whitespace is removed from this list.
    3. Each remaining line has its leading and trailing whitespace removed.
    4. The Patcher then searches the target file (or the relevant scope) for a sequence of non-empty lines that, after having their own leading/trailing whitespace removed, are identical to the processed list of lines from the text being sought.

-   **Important:** `anchor` and `snippet` lines must not start or end in the middle of a source code line (whitespace characters do not count).
+   **Important:** `anchor` and `snippet` must not start or end in the middle of a source code line (leading whitespace characters do not count).
    In other words, the first character of every anchor or snippet line must be the first non-whitespace character of corresponding source file line and the last character of every anchor or snippet line must be the last non-whitespace character of corresponding source file line.
    Special attention should be payed to comments located at the ends of lines.
 They are also considered part of the line, along with the whitespace separating them from the code.

-   3.  **Scoping**: If an `anchor` is provided, the Patcher MUST first locate its unique occurrence using the literal search strategy.
-The subsequent normalized search for the `snippet` MUST be performed only within the bounds of that `anchor`.
+   3.  **Scoping**: If an `anchor` is provided, the Patcher MUST first locate its unique occurrence using the normalized search strategy.
+       The subsequent normalized search for the `snippet` MUST be performed only starting from that `anchor`.
 If the `anchor` is not found, the Patcher MUST report an error.

+   4.  **Uniqueness and Precedence**:
-   4.  **Uniqueness**: If an `anchor` is provided, the Patcher MUST find exactly one occurrence of it within the file.
-Subsequently, the Patcher MUST find exactly one occurrence of the `snippet` within its search scope (the region starting from the beginning of the `anchor`).
+       - **Anchor**: If an `anchor` is provided, the Patcher MUST find exactly one occurrence of it within the file.
+If zero or more than one occurrences are found, the Patcher MUST report an error.
+       - **Snippet**:
+         - If an `anchor` is provided, the Patcher's search for the `snippet` begins from the start of the located `anchor`.
+           To be precise, the search scope for the snippet MUST begin at the first line of the located anchor and extend to the end of the file.
+The Patcher MUST use the *first* occurrence found within this scope.
+If zero occurrences are found, it MUST report an error.
-       If zero or more than one occurrences are found for either, the Patcher MUST report an error.
+         - If no `anchor` is provided, the Patcher MUST find exactly one occurrence of the `snippet` within the entire file.
+If zero or more than one occurrences are found, it MUST report an error.

 ### 3.3.
 Modification Logic

-   - **Indentation**: When performing any action involving `content` (`REPLACE`, `INSERT_AFTER`, `INSERT_BEFORE`), the Patcher SHOULD determine the indentation of the first line of the original `snippet` and apply that same indentation to every line of the new `content`.
+   - **Indentation**: When performing any action involving `content` (`REPLACE`, `INSERT_AFTER`, `INSERT_BEFORE`), the Patcher MUST determine the indentation of the first line of the original `snippet` and apply that same indentation to every line of the new `content`.